Murdocke23/Coursera-JH-Data-Science---Getting-and-Cleaning-Data-Course-Project--MDT-/README.md

-This project is a submission for the John Hopkins' Data Science Course "Getting and Cleaning Data" offered through Coursera.
+This project is a submission for the Johns Hopkins' Data Science Course "Getting and Cleaning Data" offered through Coursera.

 Description